What Are Your Options If Someone Defames Your Business?

 Defamation is the act of damaging the reputation of a person or business.
 It is divided into two broad categories: slander and libel.
 Slander means saying something defamatory, while libel means writing and publishing it.

 It is possible to defame a business in two specific ways.
 One is to slander or libel the company itself.
-Another is to slander or libel the business owner or a top executive or employee.
+Another is to slander or libel the business owner, a top executive, or an important employee.
 Either of these can have disastrous repercussions for the company.
-New York business lawyers understand how critical a company’s reputation is, especially in the digital age.
-Bad news travels fast and can sink a company in less than a day.

-To prove trade disparagement, or defamation of a business, several factors are required in New York.
+To prove trade disparagement or defamation of a business, several factors are required in New York.

 The defendant must have known the statement was false or showed reckless disregard for whether it was false.
 In other words, it can be enough if the defendant simply did not care about the truth.